MustafaLotfi/Optimized-Inverse-Dynamics-Controller/README.md

 # Optimized-PID-Controller
 ## Problem
 ### We have a dynamical system and want to force it to track input reference. the controller we selected is PID.
-The problem here is finding the best coefficients for PID controller, with Optimization Algorithms of Matlab.
+The problem here is finding the best coefficients for PID controller, with Optimization Algorithms of Matlab (both classic (Gradient Descent) and metaheuristic (Genetic) algorithms).

 Dynamical system:
 <div align="left">